solidzone/mailmeteor-landing/mail-merge-gmail.md

 #### Method 2: How to build a merge in Gmail using Google Apps Scripts

-If you rather fancy homemade solutions or if you can’t install third-party software, then it’s possible to do gmail mail merge without an add-on.
+If you rather fancy homemade solutions or if you can’t install third-party software, then it’s possible build your own Gmail mail merge without an add-on.

 We’re going to use Google Apps Script, which makes it easy to create and publish Google add-ons.
 The script presented here was written by Martin Hawksey (@mhawksey).

 Here is the open-source code of the [script hosted on GitHub](https://github.com/googleworkspace/solutions/blob/master/mail-merge/src/Code.js).
-Follow the guidelines below to understand how to mail merge in Gmail using Apps Script.

 ![Create your own mail merge with Gmail using Apps Script](/assets/img/blog/mail-merge-gmail/mail-merge-apps-script-example.gif)

+Follow the guidelines below to understand how to mail merge in Gmail using Apps Script:

 **1. Create a copy of the sample mail merge spreadsheet**